 Franchise Tips Summary

 "Don't assume a franchise is an easy, risk-free option - you'll be running your own business with all the responsibility and hard work that running a business entails."

 "Use professional advisers and make sure they're franchise specialists."

 "Negotiate your agreement and don't think you have to accept the first set of terms put in front of you."

 Business Link (UK) Helpline and Further Information Resources

 In the UK Business link offers a help-line about buying and running franchise businesses: Tel - +44 (0)845 600 9006.

-There are lots more useful free guides, tips, ideas, templates and tools for planning, marketing, selling, promoting and managing a small business on the businessballs website - plus lots of ideas about developing your own skills and attitude for the challanges ahead.
+There are lots more useful free guides, tips, ideas, templates and tools for planning, marketing, selling, promoting and managing a small business on the BusinessBalls website - plus lots of ideas about developing your own skills and attitude for the challenges ahead.

 More will be added to this section about buying a franchise business, and especially how to make the most of your franchise business when you've bought it, so come back and look again.

 Business Link also suggest the following helpful resources: